EliLauwers/assignment1/assignment1_report.md

 # About this document

-I built this document in `Rmarkdown`, while using `github` for version control.
-I’ve been trying to buid on both skills.
+I built this document in `RMarkdown`, while using `github` for version control.
+I’ve been trying to build on both skills and this assignment was a good opporunity for it!

 The workflow for the SQL-snippets are as follows.

-1. The SQL code is written in the five separate files.
+1. As requested, I wrote The SQL code is in five seperate files
-2. To display and hihglight the SQL code in the report, the code is read in an SQL chunk.
+2. To display and highlight the SQL code in the `RMarkdown` report, the code is read in an SQL code chunk.
-3. The SQL query itself is ran in an R chunk, using the `dbGetQuery` in R which can run SQL queries in the form of character strings.
-The SQL code is read by the `readLines` function to read the SQL query from the seperate files to a character string
+3. To get a resulting table, the SQL query itself is ran in an R chunk, using the `dbGetQuery` in R which can run SQL queries in the form of character strings.
+The SQL code is read by the `readLines` function to read the SQL query from the seperate files into a character string
 4. By running the SQL code in an R chunk, the resulting table can be saved to a dataframe and to a seperate csv file.
 5. The csv file serves no purpose in this assignment, but would be used